 API access is governed by the Censys Terms of Service and all scripted access should use this API.
 Your API rate limits are shown on the Censys Platform Personal Access Tokens page.

-Before you begin: usage and data access
+API endpoint and data access

-Transition from Legacy API
+Transition from Legacy Search API

 - Base URL: There is a new base URL for the Censys Platform API.